espocrm/documentation/docs/development/view.md

 If you won't pass the *selector* option, a selector `[data-view="{viewKey}"]` will be used.
 It's important that every view have their actual selector so that the application knows how to access them (for re-rendering).

+### setup

+Called internally on initialization.
+Put initialization logic here.
+Options passed by the parent view are available in `this.options`.

+### afterRender

+Called internally after render.
+Put manipulation with DOM here.

+### onRemove

+Called intenally on view removal.
+Reasonable for unsubscribing.

 ### clearView

 Removes a child view.